3D Printing Filament Guide 2026: PLA, TPU, PETG, ABS, ASA Compared

 PLA is one of the most popular polymers in 3D printing—and beyond.

-It’s made from renewable resources and has become the most widely consumed bioplastic globally (in fact, in 2025 PLA accounted for the highest consumption among all bioplastics).
+It’s made from renewable resources and remains the most widely consumed bioplastic in the world, topping global bioplastic demand year after year.

 Also we found that PLA is the most frequently bought material on Amazon.